sophieforceno/shuttle-utils/README.md

 # Changelong:
+v0.9.9-(102216):
+* All: All scripts converted to be piped to SHuttle v0.9.9+ (now accepts stdin for push bodies!)
+* Bspnd: Moved user-defined variables to shuttle-utils.conf - DONE
+* Hostname-isup: Moved user-defined variables to shuttle-utils.conf - DONE
+* Sysmon: Rewrote most of it; now you can specify different notification thresholds for CPU and GPU temp - DONE ^ Smartmon: Now accepts an array of drives of different dev addresses [get technical name] - NOT DONE
+* Smartmon: Fixed remote variable names that prevented mailing & pushing of results
+* Spaced: Fixed bugs, rewrote most of it.
+Now uses $device in shuttle-utils.conf (somehow I missed this in v0.9.8!) - DONE
+* Checklogs: Better method of checking log sizes, added $logsize_thresh variable (set in shuttle-utils.conf) - DONE

 v0.9.8-(080116):
-* Now storing all user config scripts in ~/.config/shuttle-utils
+* Config: Now storing all user config scripts in ~/.config/shuttle-utils
+* Config: Moved (almost all) user-defined variables to shuttle-utils.conf
-* New script, sysmon!
+* Sysmon: New script!
 Notify of high Nvidia GPU temp, CPU temp, and system load
-* Re-wrote update_all to use dsh (Distributed Shell, Dancers' SHell) to run concurrent updates
+* Update_all: Rewrote to use dsh (Distributed Shell, Dancers' SHell) to run concurrent updates
-* Moved (almost) all user-defined variables to shuttle-utils.conf
-* Smartmon now accepts an array of drives (for now, drives must be the same on all devices)
+* Smartmon: Now accepts an array of drives (for now, drives must be the same /dev/sd* on all devices)
-* Small improvements to all scripts
+* All: Small improvements to all scripts

 v0.9.7-(072416):
-* Re-wrote sysmon script (and forgot to include it, oops!)
-* Fixed bugs in smartmon_long, re-added to repo
+* Smartmon_long: Bugs fixed; re-added to repo
-* Added update_all (requires dsh, Distributed Shell)
+* Update_all: New script!
+Sequentially run apt-get on mulitple LAN hosts
+* Hosts_check: Now reads hostnames from a newline-delimited list ~/.config/shuttle-utils/.hosts
-* Most scripts now have sending of mail disabled by default
+* All: Most scripts now have sending of mail disabled by default
-* hosts_check now reads hostnames from a newline-delimited list ~/.config/shuttle-utils/.hosts
-* Fixed mumerous bugs and code inconsistencies across scripts
+* All: Fixed mumerous bugs and code inconsistencies across scripts

 # License: